 b) "passive" the eIMS-AGW needs to act as DTLS client; or

-c) "actpass" the IMS-ALG shall decide if the eIMS-AGW needs to act as DTLS client or DTLS server;
+c) "actpass" the eP-CSCF (IMS-ALG) shall decide if the eIMS-AGW needs to act as DTLS client or DTLS server;

+4) if the eIMS-AGW needs to act as DTLS client:

+a) shall include the Establish (D)TLS session information element to request the eIMS-AGW to start the DTLS session setup; and

+b) shall provide the Establish SCTP association information element to request the eIMS-AGW to start the SCTP association setup as soon as DTLS connection is data transfer ready;

-4) if the eIMS-AGW needs to act as DTLS client, shall include the Establish (D)TLS session information element to request the eIMS-AGW to start the DTLS session setup;
+5) if the eIMS-AGW needs to act as DTLS server, may include the Notify (D)TLS session establishment information element to request the eIMS-AGW to notify the eIMS-AGW about an incoming DTLS session setup; and

-- if an existing DTLS connection and SCTP association is to be reused, shall modify the existing termination for that SCTP association;
+6) shall provide the remote SCTP maximum message size, as received within the "a=max-message-size" SDP attribute, to the eIMS-AGW;

-- shall remove the "a=setup", "a=connection" "a=dcmap" and possible "a=dcsa" SDP attributes and fingerprint information from the SDP answer and indicate the transport protocol "TCP" in the SDP answer towards the IMS core network;
+- shall remove the "a=setup", "a=connection" "a=dcmap" and possible "a=dcsa" SDP attributes and fingerprint information from the SDP answer and indicate the transport protocol "TCP" in the SDP answer towards the IMS core network; and

+- for each data channel:

+1) shall provide the information received in the SDP "a=dcmap" attribute to the eIMS-AGW;

-- may provide the information within the received SDP "a=dcsa" attributes in the SDP answer to the eIMS-AGW, taking into account specific procedures defined for the subprotocol within the data channel; and
+2) if application aware handling of the contents within the data channel is required, may provide the information within the received SDP "a=dcsa" attributes in the SDP answer to the eIMS-AGW as "remote dcsa" information elements, taking into account specific procedures defined for the subprotocol within the data channel; and

-- may de-encapsulate SDP attributes within the received SDP "a=dcsa" attributes in the SDP answer and include the de-encapsualted SDP attributes in the SDP answer towards the IMS core network, taking into account specific procedures defined for the subprotocol within the data channel.
+3) should de-encapsulate SDP attributes within the received SDP "a=dcsa" attributes in the SDP answer and include the de- encapsulated SDP attributes in the SDP answer towards the IMS core network, taking into account specific procedures defined for the subprotocol within the data channel.

 If requested to set up a new DTLS connection and SCTP association, the eIMS-AGW shall:

-- allocate the local UDP port and SCTP port, and send them to the IMS-ALG;
+- allocate the local UDP port and SCTP port, and send them to the eP-CSCF (IMS-ALG);

 - when being instructed to start the DTLS bearer session setup, act as a DTLS client and establish the DTLS bearer session;

+- upon request from the eP-CSCF (IMS-ALG), provide the SCTP maximum message size;

-- upon request from the IMS-ALG, select an own certificate, and send the fingerprint of the own certificate to the IMS-ALG;
+- upon request from the eP-CSCF (IMS-ALG), select an own certificate, and send the fingerprint of the own certificate to the eP-CSCF (IMS-ALG);

-- uniquely associate the certificate fingerprint received from the IMS-ALG with the corresponding DTLS connection, and subsequently use the certificate fingerprint to verify the establishment of the DTLS bearer session;
+- uniquely associate the certificate fingerprint received from the eP-CSCF (IMS-ALG) with the corresponding DTLS connection, and subsequently use the certificate fingerprint to verify the establishment of the DTLS bearer session;

-- if the verification of the remote certificate fingerprint during the DTLS bearer session establishment fails, regard the remote DTLS endpoint as not authenticated, terminate the DTLS bearer session and report the unsuccessful DTLS bearer session setup to the IMS-ALG; and
+- if the verification of the remote certificate fingerprint during the DTLS bearer session establishment fails, regard the remote DTLS endpoint as not authenticated, terminate the DTLS bearer session and report the unsuccessful DTLS bearer session setup to the eP-CSCF (IMS-ALG);

-- upon completion of the DTLS connection establishment, set up the SCTP association according to IETF RFC 4960 [63].
+- upon completion of the DTLS connection establishment, set up the SCTP association according to IETF RFC 4960 [63]; and

+- deaggregate H.248 component streams upon request from the eP-CSCF (IMS-ALG).

-If the IMS-ALG requests that a termination with an existing SCTP association is being modified, the eIMS-AGW shall reuse an existing DTLS connection and SCTP association.
+If the eP-CSCF (IMS-ALG) requests that a termination with an existing SCTP association is being modified, the eIMS-AGW shall reuse an existing DTLS connection and SCTP association.